Ella Rhoads Higginson: Life

 Ella Rhoads was born in Council Grove, Kansas, to Charles Reeve Rhoads and Mary A. Rhoads.
 She was the youngest of six children.
 In 1863, the family traveled by wagon train from Kansas to Oregon and first settled in Eastern Oregon's Grande Ronde Valley.
 They later moved to Portland, then to a farm near Milwaukie, then to Oregon City.

 Ella was privately tutored and also attended public school.
 At age 23, she married Russell Carden Higginson, age 33, a druggist from the Northeastern United States.
 He was a distant cousin of New England writer and abolitionist Thomas Wentworth Higginson.
-In 1888, Ella and Russell Higginson moved to New Whatcom (later Bellingham), Washington where they would live the rest of their lives.
+In 1888, Ella and Russell Higginson moved to New Whatcom (later Bellingham), Washington where they would live out their lives.
 Higginson traveled to Alaska for four summers as part of the research for her travel book.
 In 1892, the Higginson house, known as Clover Hill, in Bellingham was built.
 On May 14, 1909, Russell Higginson, age 57, died after a short illness.

 Higginson also helped establish the first public reading room and library in Bellingham, Washington, and for a long time was a board member there.
 During World War I, Ella Higginson ceased writing and volunteered full-time for the American Red Cross.
 She died on December 27, 1940, at age 78, having been ill most of the year.
 She left an estate of about $60,000.
 She is buried in Bayview Cemetery, Bellingham, Washington beneath a self-designed granite monument adorned with four-leaf clovers, a reference to her best-known poem (Koert, 1985: 7).